HPI-Information-Systems/S2Gpp/README.md

 - `score-output-path` (Path the score are written to.)
 - `column-start-idx` (How many columns to skip)
 - `column-end-idx` (Until which column to use (exclusive).
 Can also take negative numbers to count from the end.)
+- `self-correction` (Whether S2G++ will correct the direction of the time embedding if too few transactions are available)

 #### Input Format